craigpaul/test-driven-development/README.md

 Boom!
 That is the whole test-driven development process successfully completed!
 Now you might be saying, hold on a second there ... we're still returning fake data from the endpoint, and you'd be correct.
 Now I want you to take a second to figure out how you can prove that we're receiving the correct information back in the response before we call this endpoint a success and move onto the next one.
 Great job!

-If you would like to take a look at an example solution to this chapter, feel free to switch to [BRANCH NAME].
+If you would like to take a look at an example solution to this chapter, feel free to switch to `feature/creating-a-new-to-do`.

 #### 2. Read Existing To Do's